shred/acme4j/src/site/markdown/migration.md

 Java support for the _IdenTrust_ certificate that is used by _Let's Encrypt_ servers was added to JRE 8u101 in July 2016.
 For this reason, _acme4j_ does not need to use a hardcoded local truststore anymore.
 It has been disabled in this version, and the standard Java truststore is used instead.

-If you have to use an older JRE, you can re-enable the local truststore by setting the `acme4j.le.certfix` system property to `true`.
-Please note that the local certificate will expire by June, 2018.

 ## Migration to Version 0.10

 Starting with version 0.10, _acme4j_ requires Java 8 or higher.
 This is also reflected in the API.